-If you cannot print over the network, check the following:
+If having configured the necessary wireless network settings and you are unable to print, check the following:

-- Make sure that the printer is powered on, is on-line and ready to print. - Verify that the printer and the configuration are good by printing the printer settings page.
-Refer to the Quick Setup Guide.
-If the test fails, check: - a If the LED is not blinking after connected to the network, then the network firmware settings may be corrupted. - In this event, try to restore the factory default settings of the print server by pressing the Network Test Button on the back of the printer for more than 5 seconds.
-Once you have done that, turn off the printer and then on again.
-You can check the settings by printing the printer settings page.
+1 Make sure that the printer is powered on, is on-line and ready to print.

+Verify that the printer and the configuration are good by printing the Network Configuration Page.
+See How to Print a Network Configuration Page on page A-8 for information how to print the Network Configuration Page on your print server.
+If the test fails, check:

+If you cannot print the Network Configuration Page or the network configuration is incorrect, try to restore the factory default settings of the print server by pressing the Network Test Button on the back of the printer for more than 5 seconds.
+Then, turn off the printer and then on again.
+You can check the settings by printing the Network Configuration Page.
+See How to Print a Network Configuration Page on page A-8 for information how to print the Network Configuration Page on your print server.

-2 If the configuration page prints but you cannot print documents. try the following if none of the following steps are successful, there is almost certainly a hardware or network problem!
+- 2 If the configuration page prints but you cannot print documents, try the following. - If none of the following steps are successful, there is almost certainly a hardware or network problem! - a Check to see if there is any LED activity.